chinapedia/wikipedia.abstract.en/Page/Micronesia.md

 German–Spanish Treaty of 1899

-German_new_guinea_1888_1899.png before and after the German-Spanish treaty of 1899]] In the Spanish–American War, Spain lost many of its remaining colonies.
+before and after the German-Spanish treaty of 1899]] In the Spanish–American War, Spain lost many of its remaining colonies.
 In the Pacific, the United States took possession of the Spanish Philippines and Guam.
 On January 17, 1899, the United States also took possession of unclaimed and uninhabited Wake Island.
 This left Spain with the remainder of the Spanish East Indies, about 6,000 tiny islands that were sparsely populated and not very productive.
 These islands were ungovernable after the loss of the administrative center of Manila and indefensible after the loss of two Spanish fleets in the war.
 The Spanish government therefore decided to sell the remaining islands to a new colonial power: the German Empire.

 The treaty, which was signed by Spanish Prime Minister Francisco Silvela on February 12, 1899, transferred the Caroline Islands, the Mariana Islands, Palau and other possessions to Germany.
 Under German control, the islands became a protectorate and were administered from German New Guinea.
 Nauru had already been annexed and claimed as a colony by Germany in 1888.

 20th century

-MapofTTPI.gif, formerly Japan's South Pacific Mandate.]]
+, formerly Japan's South Pacific Mandate.]]
 In the early 20th century, the islands of Micronesia were divided between three foreign powers:

 -   the United States, which took control of Guam following the Spanish–American War of 1898 and claimed Wake Island;
 -   Germany, which took Nauru and bought the Marshall, Caroline and Northern Mariana Islands from Spain; and